-The associate dean of students for leadership and student development is responsible for the offices of the president's leadership program, the center for honor enrichment and community standards, and the Dr. James C. Windsor Center for Health and Counseling Services.
+The associate dean of students for leadership and student development is responsible for the offices of the president's leadership program, the Dr. James C. Windsor Center for Health and Counseling Services, and oversees work with students with disabilities.
 The associate dean of students acts in the absence of the vice president for student affairs.
 The associate dean of students is selected by, reports to, and serves at the pleasure of the vice president of student affairs.